CharlieAlphaFox/BinanceMarginTrader/README.md

 Margin Trading here is made simpler! =) You can easily open an account, I get 20% of the fees: https://www.binance.com/en/register?ref=26095868
 We both get 10% of the fees: https://www.binance.com/en/register?ref=XGD25UFF

 Strategy= Define your own.
 To use at your own risk/peril.
+Trades in Margin with BUSD pairs as they have lower fees, but the pairs can be changed to any MT pair you like.

 ## Functions available: